Slide background

 GPS Address: 2435 Kaanapali Pkwy, Lahaina, HI 96761 Click to view map

-Teralani Whale Watch Rate (TSE5)
+Teralani 2.5 Hour Premium Whale Watch Rate (TSE7)

-$84.33 per Adult, $69.33 per Teen (13-20), $59.33 per Child (3-12), $49.33 per Infants (under 3) (plus 7.167% Hawaii sales/harbor tax)
+$130.16 per Adult, $100.16 per Child (6-12), $70.16 per Infants (under 6) (plus 7.712% Hawaii sales/harbor tax)

-Blue Water Rafting - Kihei Boat Ramp
+South Maui - Kihei Boat Ramp

 Blue Water Rafting offers 90 minute tours on their high-speed RHIBs.
 (Rigid Hull Inflatable Boat).
 The speed of these rafts gets you to the whales quickly, and the waters off Kihei are shallow and many whale calves are born in this area.
 This is a great option for those who don't want to drive to the west side of the island.
 These tours are done on 27' and 30' zodiac-type rafts with 24 passenger capacity.
 Duration: 2.5 hours